Mutual Information for Electromagnetic Information Theory Based on Random Fields: Conclusions

 \section{Conclusions}

-In this paper, we analyzed the capacity of electromagnetic fields based on spatial correlation analysis.
-We first developed the system model of the communication between two four-dimensional continuous regions based on random field.
-The model based on random field provided a general framework for solving the problems like capacity for EIT.
-Then, we considered a simplified model with parallel infinite-length linear source and destination and analyzed the mutual information by SSD.
-During this procedure, we showed the high DoF contained in the electromagnetic near field by the Fourier transform of the Green function.
-Finally, we considered the practical model with finite-length destination and used Mercer expansion to derive the mutual information.
-The capacity we analyzed revealed the ultimate performance limit of two continuous regions, which can provide guidance for practical communication systems.
+In this paper, we analyzed the mutual information and the capacity of electromagnetic fields based on random field theory.
+We first developed the system model of communication between two continuous regions based on random fields.
+The model based on random fields provided a general framework for solving the problems like mutual information and capacity for EIT.
+Then, we considered a simplified model with parallel finite-length linear source and destination and analyze the mutual information under white and colored noise fields.
+Numerical results confirmed the suboptimality of the half-wavelength sampling.
+Finally, we considered an ideal model with an infinite-length destination and obtained the mutual information and capacity through SSD.
+Moreover, the gain of DoF and mutual information in the reactive near-field region is shown using SSD.

-Future works may be explored on the analytical solutions of more general cases like non-linear source and destination.
-The correlation between the current density distribution on the source and the radiated power in the space is also necessary to be investigated.
+Further work will focus on the analytical solutions of more general cases like non-linear sources and destinations.
+The correlation between the current density distribution on the source and the radiated power in the space is also necessary to be explored.